 Amundsen helps find data within an organization by a simple text search.
-The search results go to the extent of showing in-line metadata - that includes description of data and also the last date when it was updated.
-The page-rank inspired algorithm returns with popularity ranking and also recommendations - highly queried tables are bumped higher for consideration, while least used tables are populated later in the results.
+The search results go to the extent of showing in-line metadata - that includes a description of data and also the last date when it was updated.
+The page-rank-inspired algorithm returns with popularity ranking and also recommendations - highly queried tables are bumped higher for consideration, while least used tables are populated later in the results.

 Automated and curated metadata

 When a data asset is clicked on, users are shown its detailed description and its behaviour.
 Detail description includes manually curated information by users.
 Information about behaviour of the data is generated by grazing through audit logs.
 By design, users are encouraged to use column level data based on popularity.
 Users also have visibility on popular users and general profile of the data.